Luidog/fms-api-client/README.md

 > File [./examples/schema/query-schema.json](./examples/schema/query-schema.json)

-All methods on the client return promises and each method will reject with a message and code upon encountering an error.
-All messages and codes follow the FileMaker Data API codes where applicable.

-fms-api-client also provides utility modules to aid in working with FileMaker Data API Results.
-The provided utility modules are `fieldData`, `recordId`, and `transform`.
-These utilities will accept and return either an object or an an array objects.
-For more information on the utility modules see the utility section.

 ### Datastore Connection

 The connect  method must be called before the FileMaker class is used.
 The connect method is not currently exposed by fms-api-client, but from the marpat dependency. marpat is a fork of camo.
 Thanks and love to [Scott Robinson](https://github.com/scottwrobinson) for his creation and maintenance of camo.